- 1 Top 5 Best Stainless Steel Cookware Compared

 Related: Best Coffee Maker With Grinder

 How the pot or pan is layered with various types of metal is referred to as ply.
-In general you won’t need much more than 3-play cookware for most daily tasks, though there are reasons to go with thicker ply if you can afford the added cost.
+In general you won’t need much more than 3-ply cookware for most daily tasks, though there are reasons to go with thicker ply or more layers of stainless steel if you can afford the added cost.
 More layers between the heat source and your food means a more even cook overall, and allows you to better control and contain hotspots on your pan to prevent burning for longer cook times as you might find with stews, soups, or certain braises.

 The ply content of a cookware set is also where you’ll choose between either an aluminum or copper core – and while it’s hotly contested topic which is “better” – ultimately I believe it’s a matter of how you plan to use the cookware and how long you want it to last.
 Copper core pans are strong, but definitely won’t last a decade or longer unless you take extremely dainty care of them.
 Aluminum cores conduct slightly more heat, but can also warp easier over time and generally doesn’t work with induction burners, which should be a concern for only a small set of stove owners out there.